nucypher/nucypher/docs/source/architecture/sub_stakes.rst

     A staker divides sub-stake and extends locking time for 300 tokens for 2 additional periods:
 		- Before:
-			* 1st sub-stake = 900 tokens for 5 periods
+			* 1st sub-stake = 900 tokens with locking duration of 5 periods
 		- After:
-			* 1st sub-stake = 600 tokens for 5 periods
+			* 1st sub-stake = 600 tokens with locking duration of 5 periods
-			* 2nd sub-stake = 300 tokens for 7 periods
+			* 2nd sub-stake = 300 tokens with locking duration of 7 periods

     .. aafig::
         :proportional: